Are you looking for some quick help? Then go here.

 Problems with cell towers in front of homes include lowered property values, visual blight, fire hazards and excessive noise from cooling the ancillary equipment (up to 28 cubic feet) for each antenna.
 There is also a large body of science that reports adverse health effects from RF microwave radiation exposures — 209 leading scientists, doctors and others signed an Appeal calling for a moratorium on 5G due to the serious adverse health effects from 24/7 RF microwave radiation exposures.

-Broadband - Our Town, Our Choice is a lobby-funding group and not a 501(c)(3) organization, therefore, your donation will not be tax deductible.
+Our Town, Our Choice is a lobby-funding group and not a 501(c)(3) organization, therefore, your donation will not be tax deductible.

 About 28 cu. ft. of equipment; 5 cu. ft. antenna (not shown) at top of pole.

-So-called "Small Cells" are actually Close Proximity Microwave Radiation Antennas (CPMRAs) placed 15 to 50 feet from homes.
+So-called “Small Cells” are actually Close Proximity Microwave Radiation Antennas (CPMRAs) placed 15 to 50 feet from homes.
 CPMRAs may be as imposing and unsightly, as this 4G facility, shown above.
-After a homebuyer learned that a CPMRA was planned for the utility pole adjacent to the Sonoma, CA home she had contracted to purchase, she canceled the deal and walked away.
+After a homebuyer learned that a CPMRA was planned for the utility pole adjacent to this Sonoma, CA home she had contracted to purchase, she canceled the deal and walked away.
 The owner had to reduce his price by $150,000.
 After six months on the market, the house has still not sold.
 Similar property value losses are occurring in other areas.

 The Utility or light pole near your home could be next.
 If you don’t want a cell phone tower in front of your home, please consider donating $125, $250, $500 or more today — here.